Starting a Business

 So, you’re thinking about starting a business or you’re just about to press the button.
 It’s a big decision and there is a lot to think about.
 Thankfully we have helped numerous people in your situation and therefore have a wealth of knowledge and experience that we can share with you, guiding you through the planning, set up, incorporation (or not!) and then ongoing.

-At Haggards Crowther we believe there are typically 5 steps to the process of starting a business:
+At Haggards Crowther we believe there are typically 5 steps to the process of starting a business and our specialists have compiled a mini guide which you can scroll down and read.

 It is an exciting time for sure, but there is a lot to think about.
 Most of the planning required is relatively practical and a bit mundane, but it is extremely important to resolve these matters from the get go, rather than try to deal with them retrospectively or find yourself hamstrung further down the line.